top of page

 Conclusion

-The “Innovating for Impact” workshop successfully introduced the UPT&OD and OVP-UHR teams to design thinking as a tool for creative problem-solving.
+The “Innovating for Impact” workshop successfully introduced design thinking as a tool for creative problem-solving by UPT&OD and OVP-UHR teams.
 The ideas generated during the sessions have the potential to improve HR services within the University.
 Future workshops will build on this success, further fostering innovation and collaboration across the organization.
 By continuing to iterate on their ideas and involving stakeholders in the process, both the UPT&OD and the OVP-UHR can drive impactful, human-centered solutions.

 Interested in how design thinking can help you and your team?
 Visit aipo.ateneo.edu/designthinking or send us an email at aipo@ateneo.edu